morigo2015/privacy_policy/README.md

 # privacy_policy
-privacy policy for out projects and products
+privacy policy for our projects and products